IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### PBD

-A PBD (*Physical Block Device*) object represents an attachment between a Host and an SR (Storage Repository) object.
-Fields
+A [PBD object](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#class-pbd) (Physical Block Device) represents an attachment between a Host and an SR object.
+Fields include:
-include:

 -  `currently-attached` which specifies whether the chunk of storage represented by the specified SR object is available to the host
 -  `device_config` which specifies storage-driver specific parameters that determine how the low-level storage devices are configured on the specified host.